vantage-sh/docs.vantage.sh/docs/connecting_open_ai.md

 ![OpenAI Add Key Step](/img/open-ai-add-key.png)

 Click `Connect Account` to grant Vantage access to the Usage API.
+Your OpenAI costs will be ingested automatically and you'll receive an email when the ingestion is complete to view within the Vantage console.